tryton/tryton/doc/index.rst

   An Internal order point is defined on a Storage location, it also define a provisioning location.
-If the minimum quantity is reached it will result in the creation of an internal packing between the provisioning location and the Storage location.
+If the minimum quantity is reached it will result in the creation of an internal shipment between the provisioning location and the Storage location.

 * Purchase